If you need further assistance, please call ERI customer service at 1.800.627.3697

 Purchasing compiled wage data from a third-party supplier also has its drawbacks.
 Quite often these third-party suppliers require an annual or multi-year contract.
 ERI's Assessor Series offers the advantages of more wage data and more features at a fraction of the cost.

-As a research firm (engaged in research, not marketing/sales), ERI has been collecting and analyzing data from thousands of salary surveys for almost 20 years.
+As a research firm (engaged in research, not marketing/sales), ERI has been collecting and analyzing data from thousands of salary surveys for over 30 years.
 Most of the third-party suppliers on the Internet have only been in business for a few years.
 ERI's new executive compensation survey is the largest compensation survey in history.

 ERI's approach to evaluating survey data for validity, as well as the analyses we use to compile data, also differ from our competitors.
 ERI utilizes a completely different set of position titles, position descriptions, geographic areas, industries, and even types of company/organization size when compared to other companies.
 The detailed way in which we report data varies greatly from our competitors.